StanfordVL/GibsonEnv/README.md

 Database
 =================
 The full database includes 572 spaces and 1440 floors and can be downloaded [here](gibson/data/README.md).
 A diverse set of visualizations of all spaces in Gibson can be seen [here](http://gibsonenv.stanford.edu/database/).
-To make the core assets download package lighter for the users, we are including a small subset (9) of the spaces.
+To make the core assets download package lighter for the users, we  include a small subset (39) of the spaces.
 Users can download the rest of the spaces and add them to the assets folder.
 We also integrated [Stanford 2D3DS](http://3dsemantics.stanford.edu/) and [Matterport 3D](https://niessner.github.io/Matterport/) as separate datasets if one wishes to use Gibson's simulator with those datasets (access [here](gibson/data/README.md)).

 Table of contents
 =================